adgellida/arduinoProjects/README.md

 * [alarmOverflowingLiquid](https://github.com/adgellida/arduinoProjects/tree/master/alarmOverflowingLiquid)

-0% Completed.
+100% Completed.

+When water overcomes the middle of the sensor a LED blinks, if not the LED is OFF.

-Based on a maxim level, checks if a liquid is overflowing it and an alarm sounds.
+Applications: Based on a maxim level, checks if a liquid is overflowing it and an alarm sounds.
+For example air aconditioner.

 * [arduinoPicProgrammer](https://github.com/adgellida/arduinoProjects/tree/master/arduinoPicProgrammer)